 Talk to the transplant team about meeting another transplant family with a child of similar age.
-This might help an older child find out how they will look and feel after a transplant and give you the chance to ask questions about the family's experiences on the transplant journey.
+This might help an older child to find out how they will look and feel after a transplant and give you the chance to ask questions about their past experiences on the transplant journey.